Deantwo/VrcStringDownloaderOverride/README.md

 The program should clean up this on its own whenever you start it or close it.
 But in case of improper shutdown some changes could remain and cause issues.
 * Start **Notepad** as administrator
 * Open the `C:\Windows\System32\drivers\etc\hosts` file
-* Check for any entries that end in "# VrcStringDownloaderOverride" and delete them
+* Check for any entries that end with "# VrcStringDownloaderOverride" and delete them
 * Save the file

 ### `netsh http` setting